-For inclusion of a open position, please email a paragraph description and link to the institution’s employment site.
+For inclusion, please email a paragraph description and link to the relevant site for more detailed information.

-The NYU Abu Dhabi Research Institute invites scholars who wish to contribute to the vibrant research culture of NYUAD’s new Saadiyat campus to apply for a one- or two-semester residential fellowship in the Humanities, starting September 2017.
-The Institute welcomes applications from scholars working in all areas of the Humanities related to the study of the Arab world, its rich literature and history, its cultural and artistic heritage, and its manifold connections with other cultures.
-Both distinguished scholars with an established reputation and promising young scholars who are in the beginning of their career can apply for a—senior, or postdoc—research fellowship.
-Applications are due November 15, 2016.
-Posted on the AOS website November 6, 2016.
+The NYU Abu Dhabi Research Institute invites scholars who wish to contribute to the vibrant research culture of NYUAD’s Saadiyat campus to apply for a residential fellowship, starting September 2023.
+The Institute welcomes applications from scholars working in all areas of the Humanities related to the study of the Arab world.
+Both distinguished scholars with an established reputation and promising scholars who are at the beginning of their career can apply.
+The program awards one-year fellowships.
+The appointment begins on September 1, 2023; applications are due October 3, 2022.
+Posted here June 30, 2022.